felixgao/python-best-practices/docs/tutorials/packaging/code_style.md

 - **Minimal Configuration**: Minimize options so that users do not need to make decisions about style.
 More decisions leads to more configuration and more inconsistencies in code style.
-- **Permissive Rules**: The tool should not have so many rules that it makes using it a burden.
+- **Customizable Rules**: The tool should allow leads to set the type of rules going to be enforced and rules can be ignored.

 ## Example Tools